Kariboo-Corp/zest-sensor-camera-ai-utensor/README.md

 # Zest_Sensor_Camera demo

-A basic example to demonstrate how to use the Zest_Sensor_Camera board.
+A basic example to demonstrate how to use the Zest_Sensor_Camera_ai_utensor board with a uTensor CNN hangwritten digits recognition.

 ## Requirements